Personal Indebtedness, Literacy & Families

 But it is not.
 Schools are not preparing students for LIFE.
 Teaching students ‘what to think’ is a far cry from teaching them ‘how to think.’

-Everyone in public life today, including the President, was once a child, and the vast majority of them are post-WW II babies.
+Everyone in public life today, including the American President, was once a child, and the majority of them are post-WWII babies.
 They are as spending-focused as the rest of us and we are collectively spending ourselves into oblivion.
-But why?

-He modeled well, Pops, as he clearly lived within his means.
+My father clearly lived within his means.
 He disliked credit cards and to this day I use credit cards sparingly.
-I do use them but I always think of Pops when I charge something to a card.
-“Live within your means,” he always told me.
+I do use them but I always think of my father when I charge something to a card.
+His words, “Live within your means,” struck a cord with me.